Fix WordPress Memory Limit & “Allowed Memory Size Exhausted”

 define('WP_MEMORY_LIMIT', '256M');

 This code sets the memory limit to 256 megabytes.
 You can adjust and increase this number based on your site’s needs.
-Increase the value until you get no more memory-exhausted errors.
+Increase the value until you do not get more memory-exhausted errors.

 Make sure you add the WP_MEMORY_LIMIT constant before this block of code: